- How To Hide A Cold

 Bring back the brightness

 A pale and tired complexion may as well be the visionary equivalent of shouting ‘I am sick’, really loud.
-Slapping on a face mask can work wonders for when you’re feeling under the weather, and who better to tend to your skincare needs than Liz Earle?
-In less than two minutes, you can reveal a fresh and radiant face.
+Slapping on a face mask can work wonders for when you’re feeling under the weather, and in just a few minutes you can reveal a fresh and radiant face.

 Quench the thirst